mrmurphy/a-very-im-port-ant-topic/presentation.md

 ---

-# Attempt 1
+# First Attempt

-Put in code for one port per operation
+_Put in code for one port per operation_

+---

+# What makes this hard and unpleasant?

 ---